Licensed & Insured DMV Movers

 Twelve-plus years of West Virginia moves, licensed and insured by USDOT, and the same crew on your job from the first lift to the last walk-through.

-- Licensed and insured: USDOT 4539918, MC 1801440
+- Licensed and insured for interstate work: USDOT 4539918, MC 1801440

 West Virginia moving FAQ